Ent: Internal history

-Ents share some of the strengths and weaknesses of trees.
-Their skin is extraordinarily tough, and very much like wood; they can erode stone extremely rapidly, in the manner of tree roots, but they are vulnerable to fire and chopping blows from axes.
-Ents are an extremely patient and cautious race, with a sense of time more suited to trees than to short-lived mortals.
-For example, in the Entmoot regarding the attack on Isengard, some of them considered their three-day deliberation to be "hasty".
+Ents are somewhat treelike, with extraordinarily tough skin; they can erode stone rapidly, but are vulnerable to fire and axe-strokes.
+They are patient and cautious, with a long sense of time; they considered a three-day deliberation "hasty".

-Ents are tall and very strong, capable of tearing apart rock and stone (though they use their full strength only when they are "roused").
+Ents are tall and very strong, capable of tearing apart rock and stone when "roused".
 Tolkien describes them as tossing great slabs of stone about, and ripping down the walls of Isengard "like bread-crust".
-Treebeard boasted of their strength to Merry and Pippin; he said that Ents were much more powerful than Trolls, which Morgoth made in the First Age in mockery of Ents, as orcs were of elves.
-The book further lays out the power of Ents; their bark-like skin and flesh make them difficult to harm even with axes, and a single punch from an Ent can kill; although they do hurl stones, they use no other weapons.
+Treebeard boasted of their strength to Merry and Pippin; he said that Ents were much more powerful than Trolls, which Morgoth made in the First Age in mockery of Ents, as Orcs were of Elves.